chipsalliance/Caliptra/doc/Caliptra.md

 8. Caliptra ROM will derive required keys similar to Caliptra 1.0 flow (while accounting for PQC)
 9. Caliptra ROM will switch to RT image.
 10. Caliptra RT FW will set the RECOVERY INTERFACE (IFC) to allow BMC’s Recovery Agent (RA) to send the next image (which MUST be SOC image manifest).
     a.
-BMC RA is required to know the different component of the images using the similar manifestation as MCTP PLDM components.
+BMC RA is required to know the different component of the images using the similar manifestation as DSP0267 PLDM for Firmware Update over MCTP components.
 11. Caliptra RT FW will read the recovery interface registers over AXI manager interface and write the image to its mailbox.
 12. Caliptra RT FW will authenticate SOC manifest using the keys available through Caliptra Image, authenticate the image, capture the measurement and capture the relevant information into DCCM.
 13. Caliptra RT FW will set the RECOVERY INTERFACE (IFC) to allow BMC’s Recovery Agent (RA) to send the next image (which MUST be MCU image manifest).
     a.
-BMC RA is required to know the different component of the images using the similar manifestation as MCTP PLDM components.
+BMC RA is required to know the different component of the images using the similar manifestation as DSP0267 PLDM for Firmware Update over MCTP components.
 14. Caliptra RT FW will read the recovery interface registers over AXI manager interface and write the image to MCU SRAM aperture (that is open to Caliptra only by HW construction).
     a.
 The address of the MCU SRAM is provided to Caliptra’s RT FW through SOC manifest.
     b.
 Note: From validation front, need to ensure the Caliptra ROM and MCU are aligned in endianness.